-Culture Transformation is a complex and extremely strategic process for many organizations.
-Being inserted in a context where change is the top-of-mind concept of the day, it is common that the companies themselves also have to adapt their internal structure to be able to withstand these changes – whether positive or negative.
+Cultural Transformation is also a complex and extremely strategic process for many organizations.
+Being inserted in a context where change is the watchword of the day, it is common that companies themselves also have to adapt their internal structure to be able to withstand these changes – whether positive or negative.

 The culture should also be aligned with the strategic objectives of the organization.
 This should be the enabling basis for achieving the defined objectives.
 Therefore, if the culture does not support the business strategy to achieve the desired results, then it should be reviewed and adapted as soon as possible.

 Furthermore, as the external and internal environments change over time, so should the culture be adapted and reinforced when necessary.

 There are several reasons that may indicate the need to implement a Cultural Transformation process, such as: